What Does Absolute Value Mean?

 Subtraction is the same thing as the addition of a negative.
 The negative of a number is created by multiplying the number by negative one.
 These rules apply to fractions as well, so:

 So, placing the negative sign before the entire fraction (subtracting the fraction) is equivalent to Continue reading Negative Fractions

 Pick a number, any number, and write it down.
 For example:

 Now pick a second number, any number (I’ll choose 3), multiply it by the first number, then write their product down to the right of the first number:

-Now, continue multiplying the second number by previous product and writing the result down… over, and over, and over:
+Now, continue multiplying the number you chose (3 in my example) by the previous product and writing the result down… over, and over, and over: